oberstet/wamp-xbr/docs/xbr-cli.rst

 First step is to install MetaMask, creating a new wallet:

+..
+FIXME: screenshot missing
-.. thumbnail:: _static/screenshots/xbr-metamask-1.png
+.. .. thumbnail:: _static/screenshots/xbr-metamask-1.png

 and connect to `Rinkeby testnet <https://www.rinkeby.io/>`__:

+..
+FIXME: screenshot missing
-.. thumbnail:: _static/screenshots/xbr-metamask-2.png
+.. .. thumbnail:: _static/screenshots/xbr-metamask-2.png

 Then, to use your Ethereum private key with the XBR CLI, export the private key:

+..
+FIXME: screenshot missing
-.. thumbnail:: _static/screenshots/xbr-metamask-3.png
+.. .. thumbnail:: _static/screenshots/xbr-metamask-3.png

 When using the XBR CLI, you can provide your Ethereum private key using the command line argument ``--ethkey=0x`` appended with your key: